Skip to content

 FAQ Section

-Is no credit better than low credit?
+Is no credit different from low credit?

 Not necessarily.
 No credit means no history, while low credit reflects past behavior.
 Both situations are different, and lenders evaluate them differently.